 After this, we splited to two group.
 One will go to start venue tonight and yet another will continue to walk around.
 Next to Sheung Wan (上環).

 There is a tram station.
 We definitely took a ride on a tram!
 A back to time experience.
 The tram is operated by electric.
 I don't know how the electric is generated in HK, at least this kind of transportation doesn't cause any pollution.
-The tram moved steadily and really had a rest of myself and my legs after a long walk from the beginning of today trip.

 We had ride about 30 minutes and now we were no way!
 (Actually we were at the most western part of HK island).
 To not waste any time, we took bus to Causeway Bay (銅鑼灣) to shop.
 The rent in the shopping areas of Causeway Bay is ranked the as being one of the most expensive in the world, near that of London's Sloane Street and New York's Fifth Avenue.
-There were traffic during our ride.
-Then we decided to drop off the bus and change to MRT straight to the destination.
-This waste some penny and yet save time.

 Upon reaching, we drop by to a Coca-cola collection shop!
 Quite a sight!
 We spent quite some time there and brought some souvenirs.